kottenator/jquery-circle-progress/README.md

 Here is [what you can do](https://github.com/kottenator/jquery-circle-progress/issues/37).

+#### Can I handle "click" event?

+It's not in the "core" but you can use [my example of mouse/touch events handling](http://output.jsbin.com/fetequ/3).

 #### May I customize the shape somehow?

 It's a bit "tricky" but possible.
-Here is [my little collection](https://github.com/kottenator/jquery-circle-progress/wiki/Custom-layouts)
+Here is [my little collection](https://github.com/kottenator/jquery-circle-progress/wiki/Custom-layouts).